maheshsabnis/CS_ConsoleApp/Readme.md

 			- only getter
 	- New Sytax for properties C# 3.0+
 		- Property w/o private data member also known as "AUTO-IMPLEMENTED-PROPERTIES"
-		- USe Auto-Implemenetd proeprties fopr creating Data Classes or Entity Classes
+		- USe Auto-Implemenetd proeprties for creating Data Classes or Entity Classes

 4. Events